markpub/markpub-org/.markpub/this-website-themes/dolce/README.md

 # Dolce

-This is the "Dolce" theme for NXC.
+This is the "Dolce" theme for MarkPub.

 It is licensed under the MIT License.